stake-dao/votemarket-proof-toolkit/docs/guides/campaign_management.md

 #### Overview

-> [!IMPORTANT]
+> [!WARNING]
-> L2 campaign management offers more flexibility but has important considerations:
+> L2 campaign management has important token considerations:
->
 > - Can add rewards only for non-wrapped tokens (native L2 tokens)
 > - For wrapped tokens (L1 tokens bridged to L2):
->   - Must have wrapped tokens in wallet from:
+>   - Must have wrapped tokens in wallet from previous claims or closed campaigns
->     - Previous campaign claims
->     - Closed campaigns without L1 bridge back
 >   - If no wrapped tokens available, use L1 management instead

 > [!TIP]